 BSAM maintains two historic buildings in the city which house not only classrooms and the sheet music and recordings library, but also the large concert hall and chamber music hall.
 Housing is typically off campus, but for a full range of available living options while studying at BSAM, students are encouraged to contact the academy’s division of international relations (email@example.com).

-Meanwhile, the campus offers a host of creative activities, with over 300 concerts, festivals, and master classes a year, as well as extracurricular creative companies and art groups.
+Meanwhile, the campus offers a host of creative activities, with over 300 concerts, festivals, and master classes a year, as well as extracurricular creative companies and art groups, such as Neighbour Note.
 Guest artists and prominent figures in the music world are often featured at events at BSAM.
 The institution has also secured a prominent role in a number of cultural events, such as the Festival of Ethnic Cultures, the Alexandrovskaya International Singing Competition, the Zhinovich International Competition of Folk Instruments, the Piano Minsk international competition, the Oginsky International Competition of Chamber Ensembles, and the Yelsky International Competition of String Bow Instruments.

 The study of the science of music theory plays a prominent role at the university, and research conducted by both students and staff are regularly published.
 Further the academy collaborates regularly with a number of professional organizations like the European Piano Teachers Association, the UNESCO International Music Council, and the World Cimbalom Association (the leading professional organization for players of the regional version of the hammered dulcimer).